prmr/DesignBook/exercises/e-chapter6.md

 ## Exercise 5

-Draw a sequence diagram that illustrates the sequence of method calls that results from a call to `description` on the root `Show`.
+Draw a sequence diagram that illustrates the sequence of method calls that results from a call to `description` on the root `Show` for the object graph depicted in Exercise 5.

 ## Exercise 6